 Dr. Earl Loomis resigned as Director of Child Psychiatry in 1962 in order to spend a sabbatical year in Geneva, Switzerland with Dr. Jean Piaget.

-Dr. Bernard L. Pacella was one of the early chiefs at Roosevelt Hospital.
+Dr. Bernard L. Pacella was one of the early chiefs at Mount Sinai West.
 His work with children dates back to co-editing a book with Nolan D. C. Lewis, M.D. in 1945, "Modern Trends in Child Psychiatry."
 Dr. Pacella, first certified in neurophysiology and neurology, trained in psychoanalysis with Ernst Kris, Edith Jacobson, and Otto Isakower and collaborated with Phyllis Greenacre and particularly with Margaret S. Mahler.
 He is a past President of the Margaret S. Mahler Psychiatric Research Foundation as well as past President of The American Psychoanalytic Association.